r-obert/xpool.rb/README.md

   def run(email)
     deliver_email(email)
   rescue StandardError
-    # It is recommended to always handle exceptions inside a job.
+    # It's recommended to rescue exceptions inside a job.
-    # If an exception is not handled, the next job on the queue will run.
+    # If an exception is not rescued, the job won't be retried.
   end

   private
   def deliver_email(email)
     # ..
   end